-- Asking open-ended questions – “Why do you think… How would you… What can we…etc.“.
-Avoiding yes-or-no questions promotes open communication and understanding.
+- Asking open-ended questions – Avoiding yes-or-no questions promotes open communication and understanding.

-- Praising positive behaviors – When the suffering addict/alcoholic does something that is in any way conducive to their eventual sobriety and recovery, acknowledge their efforts, even if it is only a small victory.
+- Praising positive behaviors – When the person struggling with addiction does something that is in any way conducive to their eventual sobriety and recovery, acknowledge their efforts, even if it is only a small victory.

 - Listening to their concerns – Communication is a two-way street.
-Don’t talk at the addict/alcoholic – talk with them.
-Listen to them.
+Don’t talk at the person; talk with them.
 When you know what their reasons for resisting treatment are, you are better equipped to encourage them.

 - Improving their daily life without minimizing the dangers and effects of their substance abuse – This is not the same as protecting them from the natural consequences of their addictive behaviors.

-These results were duplicated in another study later that same year, and again, three years later.
-What does all this teach us?
-It shows that an effective recovery does not have to begin or continue based upon the negative premise of hitting rock bottom.
 The desire for something better can be a motivator that is just as powerful.
 Positivity, encouragement, and support can have an effect that lasts much longer than despair or fear.
 Northpoint Recovery can offer positive support.
 As Idaho’s leading addiction recovery facility, Northpoint provides comprehensive substance abuse treatment in a safe, nonjudgmental, medically-supervised environment.
-There is no need to wait for “rock bottom”, because help, hope, and a better way are available right now.
+There is no need to wait for “rock bottom” because help, hope, and a better way are available right now.